F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_multi-tenancy.rst

 Overview
 --------

-BIG-IP® devices allow users to create and customize partitions for which specific features that meet a tenant's needs can be enabled.
+BIG-IP devices allow users to create and customize partitions for which specific features that meet a tenant's needs can be enabled.
 This type of configuration, called multi-tenancy, allows a greater degree of flexibility in allocating network resources to multiple individual projects. [#]_

     .. figure:: ../media/f5-lbaas-multi-tenancy.png
         :alt: Multi-tenant BIG-IP and F5 LBaaS